UKPLab/EasyNMT/README.md

 ## mBERT_50

 We provide a wrapper for the [mBART50](https://arxiv.org/abs/2008.00401) model from Facebook, that is able to translate between any pair of 50+ languages.
+There are also models available to translate from English to these languages or vice versa.